sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 ## Adding the First Few Controls

-To create the Mockup shown above, begin by dragging the **Browser** UI Control onto the Canvas.
+To create the wireframe shown above, begin by dragging the **Browser** UI Control onto the Canvas.

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-browser_window.png) ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-edit_browser.png)

-The content of nearly all controls in Balsamiq Mockups is defined by simple text.
+The content of nearly all controls in Balsamiq is defined by simple text.
 When a control is first added to the canvas, it will be shown in edit mode, often with hints about how to use it.
 For the Browser control, you can specify the title bar and URL text, or just use the default.

 {{% alert info %}}**Tip:** To edit a control at any time, double-click on it, or press Enter when it is selected.{{% /alert %}}